 These rules are consistent nationwide and are not to be altered in any way, shape, or form.
 The implementation of any "Bylaws," or any other document, is strictly prohibited by UPA Corporate Office.

-11.2 Addendums
+11.2 Addendum

-From time to time there may be addendums issued by the UPA to the Official UPA Rulebook, and it is each individual player's responsibility to keep current.
+From time to time there may be an addendum issued by the UPA to the UPA Official Rule Book, and it is each Member's and individual player's responsibility to keep current.